highcharts/highcharts/docs/datagrid/columns.md

 By default, all columns from the DataTable are imported into the DataGrid in the order they are declared.
 This can be modified using one of the following options:

-- [`settings.columns.included`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.ColumnsSettings#included): An array of column IDs specifying which columns from DataTable to display and in what order.
-If `undefined`, all columns are shown in their original order.
+- The optional [`settings.columns.included`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.ColumnsSettings#included) array of column IDs specifies which DataTable columns to import into the DataGrid and their order.
+It allows for excluding or reordering columns.
+If  not set all columns are shown in their original order.

   ```js
   dataTable: new DataTable({